 How to make Homemade Pumpkin Spice Syrup

-First, you’ll combine the pumpkin and spices in a small saucepan.
-You’ll cook them together for about 1 minute, just to cook off any “canned pumpkin” flavor and enhance the spices a bit.
+First, combine the pumpkin purée and spices in a small saucepan.
+Cook them together for about 1 minute, just to cook off any “canned pumpkin” flavor and enhance the spices a bit.

-Next, add in the maple syrup, coconut sugar, pumpkin pie spice, and water.
-Mix to combine and cook for a few minutes, stirring occasionally, until the coconut sugar is dissolved.
+Next, add the maple syrup, coconut sugar, pumpkin pie spice, and water.
+Mix to combine and bring to a simmer or low boil for a few minutes, stirring occasionally, until the coconut sugar is dissolved.

-It should have a thin, pourable consistency, with a little bit of caramelly texture.
-Add more water if it’s thickened more than you’d like.
-Add vanilla extract, and then pour it into a bottle.
+It should have a thin, pourable consistency with a slightly caramelly texture.
+If it’s thickened more than you’d like, add more water.
+Add vanilla extract and then pour it into a bottle.

 - Add a few tablespoons to a chai latte to make a pumpkin spice chai!